alphagov/content-store/doc/content_item_fields.md

 ISO 8601 formatted timestamp.
 Present in all contexts.

 This is the update date that should be surfaced to the user.
-This is used for sorting documents by update date.
-It should change when there is a major update and should not change for a minor update.
+This is used for sorting documents by update date or to display when the document was last changed.

+If a `public_updated_at` field is included when sending the draft payload to the publishing api then this field will represent when the draft was saved.
+Publishing will not update it.

+If a `public_updated_at` field is not included when sending the draft payload then this field represents the time it was published for a major version, or the time the most recent major version was published if a minor version.

 ## `first_published_at`